Protect -For safety in case of emergency-

 Displaying results of the tests

-Points for the driver's seat, front passenger's seat and rear passenger's seat are shown in a bar graph.
-Furthermore, in order to accurately differentiate between the evaluations of different vehicles, a standard is set based on current technology.
-Up to 6 points out of 12 is given level 1 and the rest of the range is divided up into equal parts, which are respectively assigned to level 2 (more than 6 points but 7.5 or less), level 3 (more than 7.5 points but 9 or less), level 4 (more than 9 points but 10.5 or less) or level 5 (more than 10.5 points).
+In order to accurately differentiate between the evaluations of different vehicles, a standard is set based on current technology.
+In full-wrap frontal collision test and side collision test, up to 6 points out of 12 is given level 1 and the rest of the range is divided up into four equal parts, which are respectively assigned to level 2 (more than 6 points but 7.5 or less), level 3 (more than 7.5 points but 9 or less), level 4 (more than 9 points but 10.5 or less) or level 5 (more than 10.5 points).
+In new offset frontal collision, up to 12 points out of 24 is given level 1 and the rest of the range is divided up into four equal parts, which are respectively assigned to level 2 (more than 12 points but 15 or less), level 3 (more than 15 points but 18 or less), level 4 (more than 18 points but 21 or less) or level 5 (more than 21 points).

 Neck injury protection for rear-end collision performance evaluation